 5.1 Purpose of the processing

 We process the personal data provided to us in order to take pre-contractual measures for the possible conclusion of an employment contract with you.
 If your application is unsuccessful or you withdraw your application, the data will be deleted within 30 days.
 If your application is successful, the data will be retained until the purpose is fulfilled, usually for the duration of the contractual relationship, plus a period as required by applicable law.

 5.2 Legal basis

-The data is stored on the basis of article 6 I b GDPR or the consent of the person in accordance with article 6 I a GDPR.
-This consent can also be revoked for the future on the basis of article 7 III GDPR.
-To do so, contact us via a channel in accordance with point A. The data processing is carried out in accordance with the data protection principles pursuant to Art.
-6 FADP.
+The data is stored on the basis of article 6 para.
+I b GDPR or the consent of the person in accordance with article 6 para.
+1 a GDPR.
+This consent can also be revoked for the future on the basis of article 7 para.
+3 GDPR.
+To do so, contact us via the contact section above.
+The data processing is carried out in accordance with the data protection principles pursuant to Art.
+4 FADP.

 1. Server log files